pranigopu/pranigopu.github.io/docs/philosophy/ethics/1-standard-of-value.md

 **EPISTEMOLOGICAL NOTE ON "GOAL"**:

 The purpose of the concept of "goal" is to distinguish between a cause in a broader sense from a cause that is derived from an entity that is essentially self-driven within a set of constraints.
 Where does the need for such a distinction come from?
-I posit that it first comes from the distinction between “coincidental” and “intentional” actions or occurrences.
+I posit that it first comes from the distinction between "coincidental" and "intentional" actions or occurrences.
 To clarify, consider these observations: (1) Our conscious actions are always with respect to a potential that we already identify in some form and already orient ourselves toward before we pursue it.
 (2) We also see such actions in other conscious beings.
 Furthermore, (3) we observe that the pursuit of such potential is ongoing and interrelated with other such pursuits, i.e. we pursue some things for the sake of other things and ultimately for the sake of a goal that is its own goal (i.e. an end in itself).
 Lastly, (4) we observe that certain characteristics that separate conscious actions from natural causes, i.e. the characteristics of being self-contained, potential-oriented, interrelated and continuous until failure, are present in the characteristic actions of all living beings, not just conscious beings.
-These observations point to the existence of a fundamentally distinct kind of causation, i.e. final causation, i.e. a goal-orientation.
+These observations point to the existence of a fundamentally distinct kind of causation, i.e. final causation, i.e. goal-orientation.

 ---